MockbaTheBorg/RunCPM/readme.md

 ## Dedications

 I dedicate this software to:<br>
-* *Krzysztof Klis* -  For writing the Arduino hardware interface and helping with debugging/testing.<br>
+* *Krzysztof Kliś* -  For writing the Arduino hardware interface and helping with debugging/testing.<br>
 * *Yeti* - For being an awesome agitator since RunCPM went on GitHub.<br>
 * All the other folks who are actively helping with finding/fixing bugs and issues on Github - thanks guys.<br>